swallez/livecoding-webaudio-tonejs/README.md

 To run locally, run `npm run build && npm run serve`: it builds to the `doc` directory and serves it on http://localhost:8080/

-If you want to tweak the live-coding environment's code (not the music code, use the live-coding environment for that), run `npm serve-dev`: it starts the live-reloading Webpack server on http://localhost:8080/
+If you want to tweak the live-coding environment's code (not the music code, use the live-coding environment for that), run `npm run serve-dev`: it starts the live-reloading Webpack server on http://localhost:8080/

 ### I'm in a hurry!
 What does it sound like?